 Afterwards we visit the beautiful sculpture park of Einar Jónsson and learn all about Norse mythology before strolling through the quaint streets of Þingholt neighbourhood towards the City Pond.
 We feed the ducks, geese and swans found on the northern end of the pond.
 Great fun for kids and grown ups alike and a common activity for the local families on weekends.

 Continuing across the pond and into the City Hall we view the super-sized topographical map of Iceland and your guide will explain a little bit about Iceland’s fascinating geology and volcanic history.
 Our tour then threads the heart of the city, taking in the parliament, our modest but beautiful cathedral and the site of the first Viking homesteads in the city, before visiting the busy Old Harbor.

-Strolling along the north shore from the harbor we visit the impressive Harpa Concert Hall before our final stop at the Volcano House where our guests will enjoy a short presentation and discounts from the store and exhibition.
+Strolling along the north shore from the harbor we visit the impressive Harpa Concert Hall.

 Hallgrímskirkja looks over Reykjavík as the most recognisable building standing above all the rest.
 Its stepped concrete facade is a reminder of the Icelandic landscape and the church’s interior minimalist with a grand organ.
 The church is named after Hallgrímur Pétursson, a 17th-century clergyman and author of a famous series of Hymns of the Passion.